Difference Between A Launch Monitor And Golf Simulator - Explained

 Doppler radar and photometric technologies are used to get the data they need.
 The ball is tracked with Doppler radar using microwaves, while the path is examined with photometric technology using a sequence of high-speed photographs.

-They Are Affordable
+They Are Affordable (Relatively)

 Some Launch Monitors Are Portable

-When compared to ceiling-mounted launch bars, portable launch monitors, such as the GC3, GCQUAD, X3, R10, etc... are far more convenient and can be utilized on the range, on the course, or even at home.
-Costs for pocket-sized portable launch monitors can be as little as $300 and as high as over $10,000 for professional models.
+When compared to ceiling-mounted launch bars, portable launch monitors, such as the GC3, GCQUAD, X3, R10, etc… are far more convenient and can be utilized on the range, on the course, or even at home.
+Costs for pocket-sized portable launch monitors can be as little as $300 and as high as over $14,000 for professional models.

-The number of data points, accuracy, technology, size, and weight is only a few factors that contribute to a good portable launch monitor.
+The number of data points, accuracy, technology, size, and weight are only a few factors that contribute to a good portable launch monitor.
 The Swing Caddie SC200 PLUS launch monitor, for example, is so small that it can fit in your pocket.

 They Are Compatible with iOS and Android

 Some launch monitors, such as the Garmin Approach R10, require a smartphone app to be utilized to function properly (in this case, the Garmin Golf app).
-This is primarily due to the lack of an electronic display on the actual launch monitor.
+This is due to the lack of an electronic display on the actual launch monitor.
 Companion applications offer images rather than raw data, so they are more useful for developing your play.

 Check Out: Garmin Approach R10 Review